themitosan/grpp/README.md

 <a id="how-to-update"></a>
 ### How to update repos

-Ther is two ways of doing this: by updating a specifc repo or by updating all at same time.
+There is two ways of doing this: by updating a specifc repo or by updating all at same time.

 <a id="update-single-repo"></a>
 #### Update a single repo